3 Weeks In Cambodia and Vietnam Itinerary

 Phnom Penh for 2 days

-To get from Phnom Penh from Siem Reap, you can either take a 5.5-hour bus ride or a 30-minute flight (but the bus is much cheaper).
+To get from Phnom Penh to Siem Reap, you can either take a 5.5-hour bus ride or a 30-minute flight (but the bus is much cheaper).
 Phnom Penh is the capital city of Cambodia and sits right next to the famous Mekong River.

-Must-see places in Phnom Penh
+Things to do in Phnom Penh

 Accommodations in Phnom Penh